 - The Dock is placed on a stable surface or properly mounted using the pole clamp, and the pump is secured in the Dock. - The Dock is plugged in to a properly-grounded, AC power outlet.
-See 3.4.1 Connecting the AC Mains. - If the Dock is run on battery power, ensure that the battery is adequately charged.
+See 3.4.1 Connecting the AC Mains.

-- Before putting the system into operation, the operator must verify that the equipment, connecting cables and accessories are in correct working order and operating condition. - Only a shelf module containing maximum four pumps can be used on a flat surface.
+Before putting the system into operation, the operator must verify that the equipment, connecting cables and accessories are in correct working order and operating condition.
+Only a shelf module containing maximum four pumps can be used on a flat surface.
 Larger shelf module configurations are more top heavy and have an increased risk of tipping, which could lead to patient or user injury.

-- Stay within 1 m of the Dock while setting it up and operating it, ensuring that you have a clear view of the interface. - The Dock use a mains plug as isolation means to the mains power.
+- Stay within 1 m of the Dock while setting it up and operating it, ensuring that you have a clear view of the alarm light and external power LED. - The Dock use a mains plug as isolation means to the mains power.
 Do not locate the Dock in a place difficult to operate the mains plug.